Building-Energy-Modeling/Building-Modeling/README.md

 This strategy combines the benefit of cross-building knowledge sharing with the flexibility of building-specific adaptation.

+To conclude, although federated learning has so far been more widely investigated for load and energy forecasting than for detailed indoor thermal dynamics, its underlying principle is directly applicable to privacy-preserving multi-building thermal model training.

 ### End-to-End Learning

-End-to-end learning refers to a training strategy in which the model directly learns the mapping from raw or minimally processed inputs to the final prediction or control-oriented output.
-In the context of building thermal dynamics, an end-to-end model can be trained to predict future indoor temperature, zone load, HVAC energy consumption, or even optimal control actions directly from historical measurements.
+End-to-end learning refers to training strategies in which the model directly learns the mapping from raw or minimally processed observations to the final prediction or control-oriented output.
+In building applications, this paradigm has been increasingly adopted for both predictive tasks and decision-making tasks.
+For example, deep reinforcement learning enables a control policy to directly map observed building states to HVAC control actions, thereby bypassing manually designed control rules [[E2E-1]](https://doi.org/10.1016/j.apenergy.2018.11.002) [[E2E-2]](https://dl.acm.org/doi/10.1145/3061639.3062224).

 A standard black-box prediction model can be written as: